danwjoyce/academic-kickstart/content/author/admin/_index.md

 				  { name = "Department of Psychiatry, University of Oxford", url = "https://www.psych.ox.ac.uk/"} ]

 # Short bio (displayed in user profile at end of posts)
-bio = "I'm interested in how principles from computation can be used to understand people's trajectories for example, during treatment, and how to augment clinical decision making using data, multivariate statistics and (cautiously) using AI and ML."
+bio = "I'm interested in how principles from computation can be used to understand clinical state and trajectories for example, during treatment, and how to augment clinical decision making using data, multivariate statistics and (cautiously) using AI and ML."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""